zeitkapsl/translations/README.md

 	- Add a Button to add a new region to a given language
 - Add a Button to Generate all platform files for all languages

-### AI Translation Support
-- Implement autocomplete support using Chat GPT/DeepL or similar suitable AI Tools to fill in suggestions for missing translations.
-- Remember which strings have been translated using UI and which have been checked by Humans, add a boolean flag to CSV

 ## What You'll Learn